nmenny/Audioctopus/README.md

 Result:

-The commands tells if the music have been removed successfully or not.
+The commands tells if the music has been successfully removed from the playlist or not.